minprog/pyprog/quality/comments/index.md

 Consistency also plays a part in formatting your comments.
 First of all, you should choose the language in which to write them.
-It doesn't have to be the same language as your variable names, but the comments in your programs should all be written in the same natural language.
+It doesn't have to be the same language as your variable names, but the comments in your programs should all be written in the same language.

 You do not need to write full sentences including capitals and punctuation, but you should leave one space between the `#` and your comment's first character, just like this: